strawbees/learning-platform-gatsby/content/lesson-plans/04-mechanical-inventions.md

   * Screw - hardware used for holding pieces of a bookshelf together
   * Gears - steering wheel of a car or foot pedals on a bicycle
 * “Why do we need mechanisms, what mechanical advantages can people gain?”
 For example:
   * To increase physical capabilities such as lifting or removing large amounts of concrete
   * To amplify or reduce a force, like when using levers
-  * To use as tools in harsh environments to complete difficult repairs, like in outer space or when travelling deep under the ocean
+  * To use as tools in harsh environments to complete difficult repairs, like in outer space or when traveling deep under the ocean
-  * To be precise, to be consistent throughout highly repetitive tasks, to do jobs in harsh environments that would otherwise be impossible or put humans in harm's-way, and to not endure fatigue
+  * To be precise, to be consistent throughout highly repetitive tasks, to do jobs in harsh environments that would otherwise be impossible or put humans in harm, and to not endure fatigue
-* “Can you combine mechanisms together to become ‘compound mechanisms’?
+* “Can you combine mechanisms to become ‘compound mechanisms’?
 Can you think of an example?”
 * “Can a mechanism move on its own?
 How?”

 # Create